Rotifer/genome_informatics_tools/README.md

 ## Dependencies

+### Perl

 - cpanm install __Module::Starter__
 - cpanm install __JSON__
 - cpanm install __Net::SSLeay__
 - cpanm install __IO::Socket::SSL__
 - cpanm install __Data::Dump__

+### External tools

+- brew install __jq__
+- brew install __gnuplot__

 ## Notes on Current Implementation

 - I am re-acquainting myself with Perl so this is just a rough version
 - Currently all code -packages and scripts- are in the same directory - This is not a good practice
 - Since Perl 5.26, the current directory (.) is not included in _@INC_.
 A good workarounf is discussed in Stackoverflow [here](https://stackoverflow.com/questions/46549671/doesnt-perl-include-current-directory-in-inc-by-default)
+- Added a package called __ExtUtils.pm__ for running external utilitis and tools
+- Will try to use external tools as much as possible to minimise the code
+- External tools add dependencies but all the chosen tools should be easy to install on linux/unix/mac OS X
+- Aim is to use __jq__ for most of the JSON munging

 ## Planned Improvements